Table of Contents

 If you’re one who is hands on, you will probably enjoy faders.
 These allow you to adjust volumes and other parameters directly from your MIDI keyboard.
 Most people who enjoy controllers typically enjoy faders.
 It just allows you to have a better work flow from you keyboard rather than your laptop.

 Some faders come motorized, which means that can adjust themselves, however, I’ve seen people have a lot of issues when using these.
 I think in the future this could be cool, but I’m not sure the technology is 100 percent there just yet.

-What DAW Should I Use With My 88 Key Controller?
+What DAW Should I Use?